Stairs. Entry group. Materials. Doors. Locks. Design

 Each of the materials has its pros and cons.

-One of the main advantages of down insulation is natural origin and environmental friendliness.
+One of the main advantages of down insulation is its natural origin and environmental friendliness.

 Down has other positive qualities:

-• reliable thermal insulation comfortable conditions in winter;
+• reliable thermal insulation, providing comfortable conditions in winter;

 • ability to repel moisture;

-• light weight, does not weigh down the product;
+• light weight that does not weigh down the product;

 Reference!
-Adding feather to the down filling increases the life of the product.
+Adding feathers to the down filling increases the life of the product.
 Their price should be lower than products with 100% down insulation.

-• compliance with special conditions (washing and drying of the product) during care.
+• compliance with special conditions (washing and drying regime of the product) during care.

-Pros and cons of synthetic winterizer as a filler
+Pros and cons of padding polyester as a filler

 Manufacturers artificial material managed to endow it with many qualities of fluff.